Skip to content

 Popular for brightening care: KOSÉ Sekkisei lotions.

-How to integrate Japanese lotion into your routine
+How to add Japanese lotion to your routine

-Application is straightforward and fits into any routine.
+Application is simple and fits easily into any existing skincare routine.

-1. Cleanse: Gentle gel or foam, rinse thoroughly.
+1. Cleanse: Use a gentle gel or foam and rinse thoroughly.

-3. Layering: If needed, add a second thin layer for extra hydration.
+3. Layering: If needed, apply a second thin layer for extra hydration.

 4. Serum: Apply to still slightly damp skin.

-See the exact skincare order here: Skincare order (J-Beauty).
+We show the exact skincare order here: Skincare Order (J-Beauty).

-Tip: In very dry air, apply lotion to slightly damp skin and seal quickly with cream so the moisture stays in the skin.
-For light, layerable textures, try ORBIS lotions.
+Tip: In very dry air, use lotion on slightly damp skin and quickly seal it with a cream so the moisture stays in the skin.
+ORBIS lotions are ideal if you want light, layerable textures.

 Hada Labo Light vs. Moist - which one suits you?

-At NoticeMe you’ll find two popular versions with four types of hyaluronic acid.
-Find more options among the Hada Labo lotions.
-Here’s a quick guide by skin type and texture preference.
+At NoticeMe, you will find two popular versions with four types of hyaluronic acid.
+You can find more options in the Hada Labo collection.
+Here is the quick way to choose based on skin type and preferred texture.

 Skin type Normal to oily, also acne-prone Normal to very dry